 How are you going to ace your exams during these most stressful days of your life?
 By extracting gems from traditional Islamic sources, you will be inspired to have ihsan and do your best.

 1- Aim Higher

-“Allah has made excellence (Ihsan) obligatory for everything, so when you sacrifice, sacrifice excellently and when you slaughter an animal then perform the slaughter excellently and let any of you sharpen his knife and let him put the animal at ease.”
-(Muslim)
+“Allah has made excellence (Ihsan) obligatory for everything, so when you sacrifice, sacrifice excellently and when you slaughter an animal then perform the slaughter excellently and let any of you sharpen his knife and let him put the animal at ease.”The Prophet (pbuh) (Muslim)

 In fact, the Prophet (PBUH) said that Allah (SWT) commanded us not only to raise our standards and expectations but to fix them right at the top!
 For Muslims, the sky’s not the limit!
 Paradise is.

-We must realize that just as it is an obligation to pray five times a day, to be respectful towards our parents and to be truthful, it is also an obligation to try to do everything—including our revision—to the best of our actual ability.
+We must realize that just as it is an obligation to pray five times a day, to be respectful towards our parents, and to be truthful, it is also an obligation to try to do everything—including our revision—to the best of our actual ability.

 True sincerity as a whole is a difficult goal to achieve (at least without expert help) in the short time period that many have between now and their exams.

 2- Your sincerity

 “Whoever directs himself completely to Allah while he is one who does Ihsan [excellence] has grasped the most trustworthy handhold, for the outcome of everything is with Allah.”
 (31:22)

 First, let’s talk about our intention.
 Four approaches can be used.